-The Company has obtained in-principle approval for listing from the NSE and the BSE vide letter nos.
-NSE/LIST/142 and DCS/AMAL/JP/IP/3490/2024-25, respectively.
-Further, the Company has also received a letter dated January 30, 2025 (SEBI/HO/CFD/CFD-RAC-DCR1/P/OW/2025/326511) from SEBI in relation to relaxation from applicability of Rule 19(2)(b) of the SCRR for listing of the Equity Shares of the Company on NSE and BSE.
+The Company has received approval for listing of its Equity Shares on NSE vide letter dated [.] and on BSE vide letter dated [.].
+Further, the Company has also received a letter dated [.] from SEBI in relation to relaxation from applicability of Rule 19(2)(b) of the SCRR for listing of the Equity Shares of the Company on NSE and BSE.